microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/Update-MgUserSettingShiftPreference.md

 # Update-MgUserSettingShiftPreference

 ## SYNOPSIS
-Update the properties and relationships of a shiftPreferences object.
+Update the navigation property shiftPreferences in users

 ## SYNTAX